Frequently Asked Questions

 Who can participate?

-Students can participate if they are registered with either the Eastern Shoshone or Northern Arapaho tribes AND if they attend schools in the following districts (which are part of the Wind River Computer Science Elementary Collaborative):
+Any K-12 student can participate if they are registered with either the Eastern Shoshone or Northern Arapaho tribes AND if they attend schools in the following districts (which are part of the Wind River Computer Science Elementary Collaborative):

 - Fort Washakie School